What do hiring managers really want to see on your CV and cover letter?

 Methodology

+The survey was sent out on 22 April 2024 and had a sample size of 625 participants.
+The sample included in-house employers in a wide variety of industries as well as professional recruiters.
 To qualify, respondents had to have been actively involved in hiring people in the UK or Ireland in the past year.
-The survey ensured a balanced representation across various demographics, including gender and age groups, to accurately reflect the diversity of the UK’s workforce.
+The survey ensured a balanced representation across various demographics, including gender and age groups, to accurately reflect the diversity of the British and Irish workforces.

 To minimise bias, Pollfish uses Random Device Engagement (RDE) to ensure a fair and organic selection process.
 For further details on Pollfish’s methodology, please visit their website or reach out to ethan@cvgenius.com.